 California parole board votes to release Robert F Kennedy assassin Sirhan Sirhan

-Sirhan Sirhan has served 53 years in prison for 1968 murder in Los Angeles
+Killer has served 53 years in prison for 1968 murder in Los Angeles

-Robert F Kennedy’s assassin Sirhan Sirhan is one step closer to freedom after a California parole board voted that he should be released from prison.
+Robert F Kennedy’s assassin Sirhan Sirhan is one step closer to freedom after a Californiaparole board voted that he should be released from prison.

-But the parole of the 77-year-old, who murdered the New York Senator and the brother of President John F Kennedy in Los Angeles in 1968, must now be approved by the full board and also the California governor.
+But the parole of the 77-year-old, who murdered the New York Senator and brother of President John F Kennedy in Los Angeles in 1968, must now be approved by the full board and also the California governor.

 The ruling in Sirhan’s favour came at his 16th parole hearing and after he has spent 53 years behind bars for the killing.

-During the hearing said that Kennedy had been “the hope of the world” and that he had committed a “horrible deed.”
+During the hearing Sirhan said that Kennedy had been “the hope of the world” and that he had committed a “horrible deed.”

 Earlier Douglas Kennedy, who was just a child when his father was murdered, told the parole hearing in California that he believed in Sirhan’s remorse.

-“I’m overwhelmed just by being able to view Mr Sirhan face to face,”he said during the hearing in front of two Parole Commissioners at San Diego County Prison.
+“I’m overwhelmed just by being able to view Mr Sirhan face to face,” he said during the hearing in front of two Parole Commissioners at San Diego County Prison.

 “I think I’ve lived my life both in fear of him and his name in one way or another.
 And I am grateful today to see him as a human being worthy of compassion and love.”